Perth Wildcats: 1987: First finals and grand final

 Many changes occurred in 1987.
-Most significantly, the team moved from the small confines of Perry Lakes Stadium to what was known in those days as the Perth Superdrome (now HBF Stadium).
+Most significantly, the team moved from the small confines of Perry Lakes Stadium to the Superdrome.
 The Superdrome was capable of housing 5,000 people, compared to the 800-seat Perry Lakes Stadium.
 Also in 1987, still captained by Mike Ellis, the Perth Wildcats introduced players to the roster that would become household names such as Kendal Pinder, James Crawford, Cal Bruton (player/coach), Alan Black, Eric Watterson and Trevor Torrance.

 The new talent paid off immediately for the Wildcats as the team made the finals for the first time.
 In the first two stages of the finals, the Wildcats defeated the Canberra Cannons and minor premier Adelaide 36ers to suddenly find themselves in the Grand Final series against the Brisbane Bullets.
 The Wildcats were repeatedly referred to as the 'Cinderella' story as they entered the season having finished in third-last position in 1986, only to go on to make the Grand Final after finishing the 1987 regular season in fourth position with a 19–7 record.
 The 'run, stun and have some fun' style of play that had been implemented that season had worked wonders until the Grand Final series.
 The series was a promoter's dream: East Coast versus West; solid fundamentals versus "run and gun"; future Hall of Fame members on both sides on the floor; and two coaches who couldn't stand each other (Brian Kerle versus Cal Bruton).
 The Bullets defeated the Wildcats by just one point in front of a sell-out Perth crowd in Game 1 of the three-match series, before claiming the Championship in Brisbane in Game 2 a few days later.